Cadecraft/HomepageOmni/README.md

 ## Commands

-Type any string to filter through the list of links (described below)
+Type any string to filter through the list of links (described below); press enter to go to the link

+The up and down arrow keys can be used to switch between links from the filtered list

 Commands are prefixed with `:`.
 - `:show` - Show all links by default (when the omnibar is empty)